Bidhuri remarks row: Danish Ali writes to PM Modi, calls for 'suitable punishment' to BJP MP

 In a letter to the prime minister, Ali also demanded that he be provided enhanced security in view of an "escalation of threats" against him.

+According to sources, Lok Sabha Speaker Om Birla has referred the complaints lodged by several MPs on the issue involving BJP member Bidhuri's use of objectionable words against BSP's Ali to the Privileges Committee.

+Asked if he has received any official communication regarding the matter being sent to the privileges committee, Ali said, "I have no information or communication on it.
+Even you (media) have no information.
+The media ran the news on the basis of sources.
+There is a new trend in the country that everything is as per sources and the media also does not ask what is the authenticity of the news."
+"A ruling party MP tweeted.
+He himself is making baseless allegations and on the basis of his tweet, the media has run the news.
+That news may be correct but I have no information.
+Why was this information given only to Nishikant Dubey, why aren't others told, why isn't the media informed.
+This also raises questions about secrecy in the office of the Speaker," the BSP MP said.

-The recent incident during the special session of Parliament was not just an attack on him as an individual but an attack on the "very essence of democracy", Ali said.
+In his letter to the prime minister, Ali said the recent incident during the special session of Parliament was not just an attack on him as an individual but an attack on the "very essence of democracy".

 "As you must be aware, the situation has significantly worsened since September 21, 2023, and it has cast a shadow over the parliamentary decorum and democratic functioning of our esteemed House of which I am privileged to be a member," Ali said in his letter which he released to the media.